New York Life Insurance Company: 20th century

+President McCall was forced to resign in the wake of the Armstrong investigation, which found that New York Life (among other insurance companies) had made extensive use of bribes to secure favorable legislation.
+He was replaced by Alexander Ector Orr in 1906.
 The New York Life Building at 51 Madison Avenue in Manhattan, designed by American architect Cass Gilbert, opened in December 1928.
 The company moved into the 34-story skyscraper in 1929.
 Later that year, New York Life's assets survived the stock market crash; state regulation and company investing policy had led New York Life to invest in government bonds and real estate, not common stocks.

 Following World War II, New York Life further diversified; it invested in real estate development in the late 1940s and launched a mortgage-loan program for veterans in 1946.
 In 1957, New York Life hired one of the industry's first black agents, Cirilo McSween.
 In the 1970s, New York Life began selling annuities and mutual funds.
 In the late 1990s and early 2000s, as other mutual life insurance companies became publicly traded corporations, New York Life remained a mutual company.
 New York Life entered the Mexican market in 1999 when it acquired Seguros Monterrey from Aetna.